renkun-ken/pipeR/README.md

 ## Motivation

 In data-driven statistical computing and data analysis, applying a chain of commands step by step is a common situation.
-However, it is neigher straghtforawd nor flexible to write a group of deeply nested functions in that the last functions must be written first.
+However, it is neither straightforward nor flexible to write a group of deeply nested functions in that the last functions must be written first.
 For example, if we need to take the following steps:

 1. Generate 10000 random numbers from normal distribution with mean 10 and standard deviation 1
 2. Take a sample of 100 without replacement from these numbers